 The bladder is a muscular organ in the pelvis that accepts urine from the kidneys, stores the urine at low pressure, & expels the urine during voluntary voiding.
 Though seemingly a simple reservoir, the bladder is a complex organ intricately connected with the brain and spinal cord with sensory, motor, and autonomic circuits.
 The muscular layer that contracts during voids ...Read more

 - Talk to a doctor live online for free

-- How do you know if you have cancer in your lungs?
+- How do you know if you have ovarian cancer?